Campaign audience guide

 - Any merge variable data

-- When using merge variables that point to a URL, like a variable image, ensure the link is public and can be accessed by Lob
+- When using merge variables that point to a URL, like images or custom fonts, ensure the link is public and can be accessed by Lob

 Tagging your mailpieces with metadata can help identify and group your mail sent in any given campaign for easier reporting and attribution.
 While optional, if you choose to add metadata tags, you cannot add more than 20 Key-Value pairs.
 Keys can be at most 40 characters and values must be at most 500 characters.